aajanki/spacy-fi/README.md

 tools/package_model.sh models/taggerparser/model-best
 ```

-Alternatively, to build a model with combined tagger, parser and NER capabilities, run the following.
-Note that this package can't be distributed because of incompatible source data licenses.
+Alternatively, to build a model with combined tagger, parser and NER capabilities, run the following:

 ```
 tools/package_model.sh models/merged
 ```

+Notes about the NER model:
+* The model is trained on a very specific domain (technology news) and its out-of-domain generalization is quite poor.
+* Distributing the NER model might not be possible because the training data license (CC BY-ND-NC) is incompatible with the lemmatizer license (GPL).

 ## License

 All the content in this repository is available under the [GNU General Public License, version 3 or any later version](LICENSE).
-The generated Python package (which includes libvoikko) is also licensed as GPL v3.

 Source code and other files under fi and tools directories are additionally available under the [MIT license](LICENSE.MIT).

+### License for the trained models (Python packages)

+The trained models in https://github.com/aajanki/spacy-fi/releases are distributed under GPL v3.

+### License for the training data

-The data sets downloaded by download_data.sh script are licensed as follows:
+The data sets downloaded by the tools/download_data.sh script are licensed as follows:
 * [UD_Finnish-TDT](https://github.com/UniversalDependencies/UD_Finnish-TDT): Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)
 * Word vectors and frequencies at [Finnish Internet Parsebank](https://turkunlp.org/finnish_nlp.html#parsebank): CC BY-SA
 * [finer-data](https://github.com/mpsilfve/finer-data): The Digitoday material is licensed under CC Attribution-NoDerivs-NonCommercial (CC BY-ND-NC 1.0) and the Wikipedia material is licensed under Attribution-ShareAlike (CC BY-SA 3.0)